Discover the Piccolomini Castle: the most visible point of Marsica

 You can see the Piccolomini Castle as soon as you arrive in Celano — imposing, you can't ignore it.
 The visit lasts a maximum of one hour: the internal route includes a few rooms with exhibitions, but nothing labyrinthine.
 The true value is the structure, the view over Marsica, the sense of a fortre

 You can see the Piccolomini Castle from afar, above the town.
-If you arrive from Celano after the Gorges, it's just a five-minute walk from the center.
-You don't need to look for it--it towers over the town and guides you.
+If you're coming from Celano after the Gorges, it's just a five-minute walk from the center.
+You don't need to look for it -- it towers over the town and guides you.

-Entry costs about 5€, covering both outside and inside areas.
-Inside, there's a sacred art museum of Marsica and a room about Fucino's history.
-This part explains what you see outside: the lake's draining and the plain's transformation.
+Entrance costs about 5€, covering both the outside and inside areas.
+Inside, there's a sacred art museum of Marsica and a room about the history of Fucino.
+This part explains what you've just seen outside: it tells the story of the lake's drainage and the plain's transformation.
 It uses materials that help you understand the view from the window.
 You can walk along the outer walls and see the entire Fucino plain, flat and orderly.
-You'll really get what 'draining' means.
+That's when you truly grasp what 'drainage' means.

 We visited in the evening, after hiking the Celano Gorges.
-After hours in the canyon, we wanted more but not more walking.
+After hours in the canyon, we wanted more but didn't want to walk again.
 The castle was just five minutes away.
-We enjoyed the permanent exhibit more than expected, especially the Fucino room.
+We enjoyed the permanent exhibit more than expected, especially the room about Fucino.
 We didn't know the history at all and were impressed.
-The visit takes 40-50 minutes, an hour max--just right to end a day of hiking.
+The visit lasts 40-50 minutes, an hour at most -- just right to end a day of hiking.

-If you don't feel like more walks, Celano still works.
-Just head back to the center and lose yourself in the streets: climbs, narrow passages, houses close together.
-It's not a rebuilt or "beautified" center -- it still has that irregular medieval village layout, making you wander without a clear direction.
+If you don't feel like walking more, Celano still works.
+Just head back to the center and get lost in the streets.
+You'll find climbs, narrow passages, and houses close together.
+It's not a rebuilt or "beautified" center.
+It still has that irregular medieval village layout, making you wander aimlessly.

-Places like Collarmele are similar: you don't come to do something specific, but to just be.
+Places like Collarmele are similar.
+You don't come to do something specific, but just to be there.
 You move without a plan, enter an alley, turn back, change direction.
-And without realizing it, you slow down.
+And without noticing, you slow down.

-In this way, the castle becomes more of a landmark than an isolated stop: you see it peeking through the roofs as you move around the village, and visiting it feels natural.
-No need to travel miles; you stay in the same atmosphere.
+In this way, the castle becomes more of a landmark than an isolated stop.
+You see it peeking through the roofs as you move around town.
+The visit fits naturally, without traveling miles, staying in the same atmosphere.